AlisherTheCoder/drf-todo/README.md

 # drf-todo
 RESTAPI made with django-rest-framework

-I am going to integrate mobile app, and frontend framework(VueJs) with this framework
+I am going to integrate mobile app, and frontend framework(VueJs) with this API